arunganesan/hand-gesture-recognition/README.md

 #Hand Gesture Recognition
 ## Authors: Arun Ganesan and Caoxie (Michael) Zhang

 Using Kinect for hand gesture recognition.
-Key idea: (1) per-pixel classification, and then pooling.
+Key ideas: (1) per-pixel classification, and then pooling.
 (2) use color glove to generate abundant labled data.

 #[Wiki]